 For a long time now, I’ve wanted to see the northern tip of Fraser Island.
-In fact its over 30 years since I last tried to make it there, but unfortunately back then I got bogged – right down to the axels.
-So I gave up.
+The problem is, it is a very difficult drive.
+It’s over 30 years since I last tried to drive it, but back then I got bogged right down to the axels, about half way there and I gave up.

-Last time I tried to drive the length of Fraser, I realised it would probably take a couple of days since it’s about 120Km from bottom to top.
-So, I stopped in Rainbow Beach and purchased a camping permit and a plastic sheet that would act as a tent.
+To drive the length of Fraser, you would probably take a couple of days.
+It’s about 120Km from bottom to top.
+So, the previous time, I stopped in Rainbow Beach and purchased a camping permit and a plastic sheet that would act as a tent.
 The theory was the kids would love to sleep in a tent.
 They didn’t.
 They slept in the car and we slept outside under the “tent”.
 Well I slept, but my wife decided to stay awake listening to the sounds of the bush all night in case something approached us that we didn’t like!

 Now as you drive up the beach, everything goes well for the first 60 or so kilometres.
-There are some places that are tricky to navigate for the first two hours after high tide but there are tracks around most of the tough spots.
+Some places hat are tricky to navigate for the first two hours after high tide but there are tracks around most of the tough spots.
 You get to see many stunning coloured sand formations.
 Then you pass the resort at Eurong, Eli creek and the Maheno wreck, the Pinnacles and the Red Canyon.
 They are all worth a stop.

 Eurong is a place where you can purchase a pie or some bread rolls in the bakery.
 You can buy a torch if you have forgotten one and a Telstra SIM card since Telstra is the only available network on most of the island.
 You can even buy a packet of ready made batter to use on the fish you will catch if you are lucky.

-Eli creek is beautiful.
+This is a beautiful creek a few meters across.
 The water is so clean it’s almost transparent as it rushes out to the beach.
 I guess its got the biggest sand filter in the world to clean it.

 Indian head is a rocky outcrop extending out into the ocean so there is no beach to drive on.
 If you want to go any further, you have to drive on the sandy bypass track at the back of the headland.
 That may not sound like a big deal but it can be.
 As we arrived there this time, we had to wait as another vehicle was pulled out of the soft sand.
 Of course the dry weather for the last couple of months means the sand was particularly soft.
 There is no vegetation left for you to put under your tyre if you get stuck.
 So you should carry some plastic tracks – you may not need them yourself, but the person in front who is stuck and blocking the track will probably need some to help them get moving again.